diegozain/alles/projects/deep-learning/pic2pic/README.md

 __This is an example of mapping a smooth matrices to their rough equivalent.__

+## Purpose

 The purpose is to build __gradient boosters__ for a physics based inversion.

+This project in itself is a proof of concept.

 ## Map smooth squares to rough squares

 _Output_

-* 24x24 matrix sub-divided in 9x9 blocks, each of size 8x8.
+* 24x24 matrix sub-divided in 3x3 blocks, each of size 8x8.
-   * Each block has as value a number between 1 and 9.
+   * Each block has as value a number between 1/9 and 1.

 _Input_